solankinitish/SentimentAnalysis/README.md

 It covers->

 i.
+Building different classes for better handling <br>
-Loading of data and segmentation of data to equally variate both types of classification ii.
-Vectorization of data to be made fit for use iii.
-Application of different ML classification algorithms iv.
-Evaluating the model with metrics
+ii.
+Loading of data and segmentation of data to equally variate both types of classification <br>
+iii.
+Vectorization of data to be made fit for use <br>
+iv.
+Application of different ML classification algorithms <br>
 v.
+Evaluating the model with metrics <br>
-Tuning the parameters using GridSearchCV vi.
-Saving the model for later use
+vi.
+Tuning the parameters using GridSearchCV <br>
+vii.
+Saving the model for later use <br>